Recap from last post:

 day 1 - the drive to paradise

 We packed up the car, had breakfast with my parents, and said many teary goodbyes.
 It was heartbreaking to leave my parents even though I wanted to go and couldn’t wait to start this new chapter in my life.
-We were excited, yet nervous, because we weren't sure if we'd be able to get our car title and make it to PV in time for our furniture.
+We were excited, yet nervous, because we weren't sure if we'd be able to get our car title and make it to PV in time for when our furniture arrived.

-WHOOPIII!!
 We're finally on the road!
 Bags packed in the pod, dogs in the back, all set!
 Adios cold snowy Chicago!
 Asha is taking a last look .